ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 ### Create Leaderboard Server Script

-We now need to create the server script that will submit the players time to the leaderboard.
+You now need to create the server script that will submit the players time to the leaderboard.

 1. Create a new script called **Race_Leaderboard_Server**.
 2. Place the new script inside the **Server Context** in the **Scripts** folder.